LSU, Tulane fans tailgate side by side in Baton Rouge

 But before the first pitch, Tiger fans stood alongside Green Wave fans to tailgate and show their support for the players on the field.

-Many Tiger fans told WGNO News, their traditions have held for decades in that very parking lot corner.
-Stephen McGee of Monroe, La. toted along his tailgate trailer holding memories from games past, and any LSU swag he could find.
+Many Tiger fans told WGNO News their traditions have held for decades in that very parking lot corner.
+Stephen McGee, of Monroe, toted along his tailgate trailer holding memories from games past and any LSU swag he could find.

 To the left, the Tulane fans were loud.
 Parents and cheerleaders made the drive to show support for a team with a season well played.